 - (i) The Penal Techniques,

-- (ii) The Grievance - Remedial Technique,
+- (ii) The Grievance Remedial Technique,

-- The Private Arranging Technique, (iii)
+- (iii) The Private Arranging Technique,

-- The Constitutive Technique, (iv)
+- (iv) The Constitutive Technique,

 - (v) The Administrative Regulatory Technique,

 - (vi) The Fiscal Technique and

 - (vii) The Public Benefit Conferral Technique.

 These techniques will be examined one after the other.
 At the same time we shall examine as much as possible, what other legal or social alternatives are available to deal with problems relating to some of the techniques.